AFCervantes/CS4220/README.md

 Please submit all assignments via CSNS - http://csns.calstatela.edu/

 **Late Policy** <br/>
-Homework/Lab and Project assignments may be submitted up to 24 hours late with a 15 point late penalty deduction.
+Homework/Lab and/or Project assignments may be submitted up to 24 hours late with a 15 point late penalty deduction.
 After the 24 hour period, no additional submissions will be accepted and a grade of 0 will be given for the assignment.

-**NO** late Midterm or Final Presentations and Code will be accepted.
-If a student is not in attendance during the Midterm or Final they will receive a 0 on that exam.
+**NO** late Midterm or Finals.
+No late Quizzes.
+If a student is not in attendance during the Midterm or Final or Quiz they will receive a 0 on that exam.

 **Academic Integrity** <br/>
 Cheating will not be tolerated.
 Cheating on any assignment or project will be taken seriously.